hapi-server/data-specification/HAPI-data-access-spec.md

 and `integer` types, the string should correspond to a numeric value.
 In other words, using a string like `invalid_int` would not be allowed for an integer fill value.
-Care should be taken to ensure that the string value given will have an exact numeric representation, and special care shoudl be taked for `double` values which can suffer from round-off problems.
+Care should be taken to ensure that the string value given will have an exact numeric representation, and special care should be taken for `double` values which can suffer from round-off problems.
 For integers, string fill values must correspond to an integer value that is small enough to fit into an 4 byte integer.
 For `double` parameters, the fill string must parse to an exact